quanteda/quanteda.textmodels/cran-comments.md

+## RESUBMISSION

+After adding quotes around the name of the software package ('quanteda') in the Description: field.

 ## Summary

 A new package containing the scaling and classification "textmodels" split from the **quanteda** package.
 This will make maintenance easier and bring the size of **quanteda** to within the CRAN 5MB limit.